Course Catalog

 5 units

 Taught in Spanish.
 Examines the Spanish language as it is acquired and used by non-native speakers.
 Provides an overview of language-teaching methodologies and in-depth treatment of areas of Spanish grammar/lexicon that are generally problematic for English-speaking learners.
+(Formerly Topics in Hispanic Linguistics: Spanish as a Second Language.) .
 Prerequisite(s): SPAN 150.
 Enrollment is restricted to senior Spanish studies majors.
 Enrollment limited to 30.

 SPAN 154